logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/cluster_creation.md

 ### Step 10 User management selection
 In this step, you can choose which user management system to use.
 You have four choices:

-* *Managed*: Hopsworks.ai automatically adds and removes users from the Hopsworks cluster when you add and remove users from your organization  (more details [here](../common/user_management.md)).
+* *Managed*: [managed.hopsworks.ai](https://managed.hopsworks.ai) automatically adds and removes users from the Hopsworks cluster when you add and remove users from your organization  (more details [here](../common/user_management.md)).
 * *OAuth2*: integrate the cluster with your organization's OAuth2 identity provider.
 See [Use OAuth2 for user management](../common/sso/oauth.md) for more detail.
 * *LDAP*: integrate the cluster with your organization's LDAP/ActiveDirectory server.
 See [Use LDAP for user management](../common/sso/ldap.md) for more detail.
 * *Disabled*: let you manage users manually from within Hopsworks.